przemodeveloper/book-list/README.md

 This app allows to search for books by name within Google Library.
 It was written with React and Redux package.

 ## Running
-To run an app, type 'npm start' or 'yarn start'
+To run an app, in the project directory, type 'npm start' or 'yarn start'